morrislab/TrackSigFreq/README.md

                  vcfFile = vcfFile, cnaFile = cnaFile, purity = purity)
 ```

+The function `TrackSig` has three available methods for segmentation, controlled by the parameter `scoreMethod`.
+These are:
++ `Signature` (described in the TrackSig paper)
++ `SigFreq` (described in the TrackSigFreq paper)
++ `Frequency` (not explicitly described, but corresponds to the frequency likelihood in the TrackSigFreq paper).

 3. Plot the trajectory.
 If we plot with non-linear x-axis, then we can use the funciton `addPhiHist()`

 ```r